-A Summary of the Evolution of the Major U.S. Political Parties and the “Red-State / Blue-State” Switch
+Notes and Summaries Pertaining to the Evolution of the Major U.S. Political Parties

 The major U.S. political parties switched factions many times in history.
 The story is complex.
 Here are some different ways to look at it.

 Below is a summary of a longer essay on “party switching,” This summary covers most of the same stuff that page does, but is an alternative way to look at the data.
 I suggest reading both if you have time, if not just bare with me for a moment while I make some basic points.
 See also, our other works on the subject of “party switching”.

 All comments are welcome and encouraged, I’m happy to answer any questions.

 A General Summary of the Party Switching and Party Systems